awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

-# Alerting for Amazon Elasticsearch Service<a name="alerting"></a>
+# Configuring alerts in Amazon Elasticsearch Service<a name="alerting"></a>

-Configure alerts in Amazon Elasticsearch Service \(Amazon ES\) to get notified when data from one or more Elasticsearch indices meets certain conditions\.
+Configure alerts in Amazon Elasticsearch Service \(Amazon ES\) to get notified when data from one or more indices meets certain conditions\.
 For example, you might want to receive an email if your application logs more than five HTTP 503 errors in one hour, or you might want to page a developer if no new documents have been indexed in the last 20 minutes\.

 Alerting requires Elasticsearch version 6\.2 or later\.
 For full documentation, including API descriptions, see the [Open Distro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/alerting/)\.
 This topic highlights the differences in alerting in \(Amazon ES\) compared to the open\-source version\.

-**To get started with alerting**
+****To get started with alerting****

 1. Choose **Alerting** from the Kibana main menu\.